H3nDem/Paint-Lite/README.md

 Here, you can choose your colors, thickness and style of your brushes, and save your works !

 ## Controls
+### On the drawing canvas
+Left click + Move the mouse to draw.
+Right click to undo a stroke
+### On the palettes
+Above the drawing canvas are from left to right the color, thickness and brush style palettes.
+Left click in the respective palette to select what you want, I hope it's pretty intuitive !
+### Top bar
+Above the 3 palettes are buttons for saving(as), opening or creating a new canvas, simply click on those buttons to do the intended action

 ## Author
 Realized by Henrique D.M.M